rc418/sap-compiler/README.md

-This is a compiler for a simple language for the Ben Eater version of the SAP-1 computer.
+This is a compiler for a simple language for the Ben Eater version of the SAP-1 computer https://eater.net/.

 ## EBNF
 ```